 Catherine was born in 1851 in Manchester and found herself serving seven days in prison aged just 16 years old for the theft of a jacket.
-This prison sentence however appears to have done little to change her ways with a further prison sentence imposed a year later for an almost identical offence.
+This prison sentence, however, appears to have done little to change her ways with a further prison sentence imposed a year later for an almost identical offense.

 At 18 years old she received seven years custody to be followed by seven years police supervision for the theft of some wool, her previous convictions working against her.
 Sent to Millbank Prison in London and then onto Fulham Prison, she did not go quietly.
 Often getting herself in trouble she was “punished with a reduced diet and restrained in a straitjacket for destroying prison property and general disorder”.

 Her life continued in this same manner.
 A short reprieve came when she married and settled for a few years.
-She would be released from prison only to reoffend again within a short period, always for theft and then find herself back in prison where her behaviour won her further punishments.
+She would be released from prison only to re-offend again within a short period, always for theft and then find herself back in prison where her behavior won her further punishments.

 “Post-war govenments did not want to invest in better penal conditions…. many prisons returned to the kind of state that Victorian philanthropists and reformers had campaigned so strongly against.”